hypervel/hypervel.org/docs/docs/authentication.md

 ### Protecting Routes

 [Route middleware](/docs/middleware) can be used to only allow authenticated users to access a given route.
-Laravel Hyperf ships with an `auth` middleware, which is a [middleware alias](/docs/middleware#middleware-aliases) for the `LaravelHyperf\Auth\Middleware\Authenticate` class.
-Since this middleware is already aliased internally by Laravel Hyperf, all you need to do is attach the middleware to a route definition:
+Hypervel ships with an `auth` middleware, which is a [middleware alias](/docs/middleware#middleware-aliases) for the `Hypervel\Auth\Middleware\Authenticate` class.
+Since this middleware is already aliased internally by Hypervel, all you need to do is attach the middleware to a route definition:

 ```php
 Route::get('/flights', function () {